kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Usage

-When your brand new cluster is up and running, the sky is your limit! 🎉
+When your brand-new cluster is up and running, the sky is your limit! 🎉

 You can immediately kubectl into it (by exporting the kubeconfig to a file via `terraform output --raw kubeconfig > clustername_kubeconfig.yaml` after the installation).
 By doing `kubectl --kubeconfig clustername_kubeconfig.yaml`, but for more convenience, either create a symlink from `~/.kube/config` to `clustername_kubeconfig.yaml` or add an export statement to your `~/.bashrc` or `~/.zshrc` file, as follows (you can get the path of `clustername_kubeconfig.yaml` by running `pwd`):